huipingcao/nmsu_cshao_tkde/README.md

     # python pv_classification.py 0
     3.2 Parameters:
     "0" is an optional parameter.
 It identify which fold to run.
 The program will run all folds if the parameter is missing.

+4. For the PV generation without CNN_${mts}$
+    4.1 Script:
+    # python pv_cnn_generation.y 0
+    3.2 Parameters:
+    "0" is an optional parameter.
+It identify which fold to run.
+The program will run all folds if the parameter is missing.

+5. Other baselines
+    5.1 Forward wrapper
+    # python forward_multitime.py 0
+    5.2 Backward wrapper
+    # python backward_multitime.py 0
+    5.3 Best wrapper
+    # python best_forward_multitime.py 0
+    5.4 Channel mask
+    # python arxiv_2017_channel_mask.py 0
+    5.5 cpca
+    # python tkde_2005_pca.py 0